Kl4rry/crust/README.md

 ## Todo
 Columns and indexing when passing arguments.
 Allow column with number name.
-Allow comments in strings.
-Update string literal be like format string.
-Add span info to ast.
 Add builtins and functions to help when calling unknown command.
 Rework defing functions to use cli parser.
 Add sub commands to cli parser.